-This document has been published in March 2021.
-The authors say that it has been updated to provide more comprehensive advice on appropriate minimum quantities for all the many sources of gas required to support a diving project across a range of industry recognised diving methods.
-Also, new guidelines on minimum requirements for decompression, therapeutic, BIBS, calibration, metabolic, escape, Life support package (LSP), and Hyperbaric Rescue Facilities (HRF) gas stocks have been included.
+IMCA D 050 revision #1 was published in March 2021.
+As mentioned in the introduction of this study, its presentation was slightly modified in December 2023 (revision 1.1), and a glossary and references have been added.
+According to the authors, these two revisions aim to provide more comprehensive advice on appropriate minimum quantities for all the sources of gas required to support a diving project across a range of industry-recognized diving methods.
+Also, new guidelines on minimum requirements for decompression, therapeutic, BIBS, calibration, metabolic, escape, Life support package (LSP), and Hyperbaric Rescue Facilities (HRF) gas stocks are now included.